 Dana graduated with honors from UC Berkeley with an English degree and minor in Conservation Resource Studies.
 She specializes in herding cats, whitewater kayaking, and coalition building.
 She is also an avid foodie which is why she cares so much about your eating experience at SRF events.

-Laura developed her interest and enthusiasm for environmental restoration and outreach throughout her life, while exploring California’s wild places, earning a bachelor’s degree with honors in Biology and Psychology from UC Santa Cruz, working as an educational ranger at Yosemite National Park, and especially when working in the salmonid restoration field on the northern coast of California for the past 9 years.
-She is eager to be working to share and advance the best practices for restoring the ecological integrity and salmonid populations of California.
+Laura developed her interest and enthusiasm for environmental restoration and outreach throughout her life, while exploring the incredible diversity of wild habitats in California, earning a bachelor’s degree with honors in Biology and Psychology from UC Santa Cruz, giving nature walks and campfire programs as an interpretive ranger with the National Park Service, and especially when working on salmonid restoration projects on the northern coast of California for the past decade.
+She enjoys working hard to support SRF's goals, to share and advance the best practices for restoring the ecological integrity and salmonid populations of California.

 Born and raised in the Humboldt region, Tashina has an investment in making sure her community as a whole works together for the betterment of the environment.
 Growing up among the redwoods and the Pacific coastline gave her the sense of how rural and beautiful nature is, and that is why she has dedicated her efforts to working with various nonprofits and Humboldt State University to amplify these issues.